 Below are NECA's best-selling standards.
 To find additional standards, please use the search bar above.

-This standard describes installation procedures for shielded and non-shielded solid-dielectric medium-voltage cables rated from 2001 Volts to 35,000 Volts AC and installed in conduits or ducts, or direct-buried.
-This publication applies to single-and multi-conductor cables used for distributing power for commercial, institutional, and industrial loads in nonhazardous locations both indoors and outdoors.
+This standard describes installation procedures for shielded and non-shielded solid-dielectric medium voltage cables rated from 2001 Volts to 35,000 Volts AC and installing in conduits of ducts, or direct buried.
+This publication applies to single- and multi-conductor cables used for distributing power for commerical, institutional, and industrial loads in nonhazardous locations both indoors and outdoors.
+This standard also covers periodic routine maintenance and troubleshooting procedures for medium-voltage cable, and special procedures used after adverse operating conditions such as a short circuit or ground-fault.

 This American National Standard specifies aspects of planning and installation of telecommunications bonding and grounding systems within a commercial building.
 This standard is intended to enhance the planning, specification and layout of an effective telecommunications bonding and grounding system.
 Additionally, this standard specifies installation requirements for components of the telecommunications bonding and grounding system.